Residence guarantee for first-year and transfer students

 Students in a residence room at the University of Waterloo

 Living on campus can be an incredibly rewarding part of your university experience.
-We guarantee first-year and transfer students a spot in residence to ensure you have a supportive living environment and easy access to your classes, libraries, and recreational facilities.
+As a first-year or transfer student, you're guaranteed a spot in one of our residences.
+Enjoy a supportive living environment and easy access to your classes, libraries, and recreational facilities.

 1. Accept your Offer of Admission

-After we receive your acceptance, we'll send your Waterloo ID number by email.
-You'll use this in step 2 and extensively throughout your time at Waterloo.
+• When we receive your acceptance, we'll send your Waterloo ID number by email.
+You can then move to step 2.

 3. Set up two-factor authentication

-• To log in, use your WatIAM ID followed by @uwaterloo.ca as your email address along with the WatIAM password (created in step 2).
+• To log in, use your WatIAM username followed by @uwaterloo.ca as your email address along with the WatIAM password (created in step 2).

 • Once you've logged in, rank your preference for Campus Housing residences, Renison University College, St. Jerome’s University, and United College.